What should you do when using a stepladder?

 - Check the load rating that is marked on the stepladder.
 The rating should cover the person’s weight and the weight of tools that will be used.

 - Use a stepladder that is about 1 m (3 ft) shorter than the highest point you have to reach.
 This gives a wider, more stable base and places shelf at a convenient working height.

-- Open the stepladder spreaders and shelf fully.
+- Open the stepladder spreaders and shelf fully and lock the braces.